Everyone thinks they’re empathetic.

 The Method Acting Frame

 Stanislavski’s “magic if” is usually taught to actors.
-It belongs to writers.
+It belongs to writers, too.

 The technique is simple: you don’t observe the character from outside.
 You don’t describe what they do and assign reasons for it.
-You ask yourself a different question.
-If I were this person, with this history, in this situation, what would I do?
+You ask yourself, instead, If I were this person, with this history, in this situation, what would I do?

 Not what would a villain do.
 What would I do, if I had lived their life.